-Join Foulston Siefkin’s Jason Lacey and Alegeus’ Brian Colburn as they take a closer look at pertinent components of the Consolidated Appropriations Act 2021 and explore potential impacts and takeaways for consumers, employers, and administrators.
+Foulston Siefkin’s Jason Lacey and Alegeus’ Brian Colburn take a closer look at pertinent components of the Consolidated Appropriations Act 2021 and explore potential impacts and takeaways for consumers, employers, and administrators.

-You’ll have the opportunity to ask questions in real time and walk away with a better understanding of what this means for your business.
+Watch a replay of this webinar to gain a better understanding of what this means for your business.